Prometheus-X-association/walruc/docs/development.md

 #### Required Files

 - [docker-compose.yml](./development/docker-compose.yml) : Inspired by the official file.
+  The matomo installation needs to be in the `app` folder.

 - [Dockerfile](./development/Dockerfile): Based on the official Matomo PHP-FPM Dockerfile, but without the Matomo code retrieval part